celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/QueueRequests.png)

-Click **Apply policy** to push the Compliance Policy out to the group.
+Click **Apply Policy** to push the Compliance Policy out to the group.
 A slide out appears displaying the status of applying the new policy to the devices in the group.

 ![Groups](./assets/NewConsole/CompPolicySuccess.png)